anquietas-sys/TVA-Tech/README.md

 ## COMING SOON

 ### Time Stick
-This futuristic weapon is designed to violently rip your enemy from every thread of time and space, basically desintegrating them.
+This futuristic weapon is designed to violently rip your enemy from every thread of time and space, basically disintegrating them.

 ### Reset Charge
 A similar technology to the time stick, but it instead wipes out an entire timeline.
 (Or in this case, everything in the map.)